paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 ```

 ### 3.3 Install Helm Chart
+[!TIP]
-Navigate to the fibonacci/ directory and install the Helm chart:
-For the first time:
+> Navigate to the fibonacci/ directory and install the Helm chart for the first time:
 ```sh
 helm install fibonacci .
 ```
+[!TIP]
-If you already have the chart installed and want to upgrade it:
+> If you already have the chart installed and want to upgrade it:

 ```sh
 helm upgrade --install fibonacci .
 ```
+[!TIP]
-Check the deployment status:
+> Check the deployment status:

 ```sh
 helm status fibonacci